strimzi/strimzi-kafka-operator/design/documentation-improvements.md

 This should also improve the release cycle which often has to wait for documentation for already merged features.
 With the documentation being done together with the code, the documentation will be either merged with the feature or the feature will not be merged.

-Apart form the way it influences the release cycle, the current documentation has also many other aspects which are not community friendly and which might discourage contributors:
+Apart from the way it influences the release cycle, the current documentation has also many other aspects which are not community friendly and which might discourage contributors:

 ### It is hard to write